Ghosts of the Orpheum Theatre in Haunted Arizona

 David Cohen, a former organist, is another spirit said to haunt the Orpheum.
 After dying unexpectedly during preparations for a show in 1957, visitors have reported hearing phantom music playing in the theatre, believed to be Cohen continuing his rehearsals in death as he did in life.

-Related Haunted Stories: Ogunquit playhouse
+Related Haunted Stories: Kimo Theater

 EVP recordings, ghost hunting teams, and even psychics have reportedly confirmed the presence of these entities.
 Some pointed out that the spirits residing in the Orpheum could be attracted to the strong emotions produced by the performances and the audience.